Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Methodology

 \subsection{Hierarchical Design}

-A flat list of 217 parameters, while comprehensive, is unusable in practice due to information overload.
-To turn this inventory into an operational artifact, we engineered a hierarchical taxonomy.
-The central challenge was to balance coverage with cognitive ergonomics so that the structure remains logically coherent and easy to navigate in day-to-day engineering workflows.
-This is a rules-based, reproducible assignment rather than ad hoc judgment; our annotation process maintains an edge-case log and self-consistency checks, and section \ref{sec:evaluation} reports readability and navigability gains under this structure.
+A flat list of 217 parameters, while comprehensive, is impractical for real-world use due to information overload.
+To turn this inventory into an operational artifact, we thus develop a hierarchical taxonomy.
+A challenge is to balance coverage with cognitive ergonomics so that the structure remains logically coherent and easy to navigate in day-to-day engineering workflows.
+Importantly, this is a rules-based, reproducible assignment process rather than ad hoc judgment.
+Our annotation process maintains an edge-case log and self-consistency checks.
+Section \ref{sec:evaluation} reports readability and navigability gains under this structure.

 \paragraph{Design objectives and constraints.} We set three objectives for the taxonomy: \emph{navigability} in routine engineering (minimize context switches to find a parameter), \emph{comparability} across projects (non-overlapping module scopes by purpose), and \emph{accountability} for governance reviews (stable structure under incremental updates).
 These objectives guided both the choice of top-level modules and the granularity of presentation within each module.